 Click a question to reveal the answer.

-- If you are of pensionable age, we can automatically backdate your claim up to three months before you submitted the form.
-Certain conditions apply.
-Please see Housing Benefit and Council Tax Reduction for older people for further details.
+Please see Housing Benefit and Council Tax Reduction for older people for details.

 Q: My child is disabled and has high dependency on medical equipment.
 We have had to move into a larger property to ensure we have an extra bedroom for this equipment.
 Will I be able to claim this extra bed room rate?